7ahiry/7ahiry.github.io/_posts/2015-06-04-my-git-tutorial.markdown

 You can use than: `git diff --staged` afterwards to check that you staged the correct ones `git reset -p` to unstage incorrect hunks `git commit -v` to view your commit while you edit the commit message.

 If you are not satisfied with the way git splitted your hunks, use the `e` manually edit the current hunk option.
 Delete the lines you to not want and commit.
 Deleting file portion in this case will not affect the change you have done.

+You can use tools like `git gui` which is a commit tool, and `gitk` which is a way to see the git tree.

 ### Conflict